List of irredentist claims or disputes: Russia

 The annexation of Crimea by the Russian Federation in 2014 was based on a claim of protecting ethnic Russians residing there.
 Crimea was part of the Russian Empire from 1783 to 1917, after which it enjoyed a few years of autonomy until it was made part of the Russian Soviet Federative Socialist Republic (which was a part of the Soviet Union) from 1921 to 1954 and then transferred to Soviet Ukraine (which also was a part of the Soviet Union) in 1954.
 After the dissolution of the Soviet Union, Crimea still remained part of Ukraine until February 2014.
 Russia declared Crimea to be part of the Russian Federation in March 2014, and effective administration commenced.
 The Russian regional status is not currently recognised by the UN General Assembly (Resolution 68/262) and by most countries.

 Russian irredentism also includes southeastern and coastal Ukraine, known as Novorossiya, a term from the Russian Empire.

-If the 12 July 2021 essay On the Historical Unity of Russians and Ukrainians, published by President Vladimir Putin, is to be considered an official Russian position, then its irredentist claims now extend to the entire territory of historical Ukraine and Belarus, including some areas now part of Romania.
+If 12 July 2021 essay On the Historical Unity of Russians and Ukrainians, published by President Vladimir Putin, is to be considered an official Russian position, then its irredentist claims now extend to the entire territory of historical Ukraine and Belarus, including some areas now part of Romania.